mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 She rounded a corner of the wall, temporarily putting her out of site of her pursuers, and stumbled onto a small dock that ran parallel to the harbor.
 A small island with a garden interrupted the dock about ten paces ahead, so she quietly slipped herself into the water and swam toward that shoreline.
 Through the water, she could see the passing of four feet between the wooden planks.
 She stopped just short of the island, still hidden by the pier above her, and watched them from afar.

-One of the keepers was addressing a maman.
+One had the demeanor of a hard-worker, the portrait of a man whose zealotry for the ideals of justice kept him trapped in his job.
+He had an angry mumbling tone to match as he addressed a maman who stood in the garden.

+"Speak, maman!
+Where did she go?"

+"Who?"

+He was held back by his calmer partner, a taller woman of cleaner look and sharper thought.

 "She came right through here.
-How could you miss her?"
+You couldn't have missed her."

-"Oh, I wasn't looking," thi told them with a confident tone, neither defensive nor pleading.
+"I wasn't looking," thi told them with a confident tone, neither defensive nor pleading.

-"A woman in fine Heikoan dress?
+"She's a woman in fine Heikoan dress.
 You don't miss someone like that."

-"All sorts of people come through here, I don't-"
+"All sorts of people come through here, I wouldn't have-"

+The man.
 "This isn't just anyone.
 She could be a spy.
-You better not be a sympathizer."
+You better not be a sympathizer!"

-"Honestly, you're pushing me to my limit spouting all these accusations."
+He charged in and grasped the maman's hair, but the other pulled him away.

-"Just tell us where she went and you won't have to deal with me anymore."
+"Just tell us where she went," she said, "and you won't have to deal with us anymore."

-She grasped the maman's hair but her partner pulled her away.

-"This is going nowhere," he said.
-He had the tone and demeanor of an overworked keeper: a mumbled voice and swollen hydroderm under his eyes.
+The maman sighed as if annoyed by these petulant children bothering hae.
+"Perhaps you'd like to bring these baseless accusations to the Clerk of Trade?
+Surely he'd help you more than I."

+The keeper paused and measured the weight of hae challenge.

-"I can't be the only one who saw her come this way," she argued, "And I don't take any of that kanosin shit."
+"This is going nowhere," said the impatient keeper.
+"I can't be the only one who saw her come this way.
+And I don't take any of that kanosin shit."

 "Maybe you did.
-Maybe you didn't.
-Either way, it's a dead end."
+Maybe you didn't," she said.
+"Either way, it's a dead end."

-He started walking back to the gate while she yelled at his back, "Are you quitting?
+She started walking back to the gate while her partner yelled at her, "Are you quitting?
 What if she's that fidelant we've been looking for?"

-She sulked in disbelief, staring back at him as the maman she tormented stood behind her, holding hae head in pain.
-With a sneer, she took off toward the harbor, leaving the maman to go back to hae duties.
+He sulked in disbelief, as the maman he tormented stood behind him, holding hae head in pain.
+With a sneer, he took off toward the harbor, leaving the maman to the garden.

-"It's clear now," thi said, and Melna paused as if to wonder if thi was talking to her.
+"It's clear now," thi said to the air, and Melna paused as if to wonder if thi was talking to her.
 Slowly, she moved away from the dock and approached the maman with caution.

 She saw hae holding hae head.
 "Hey, are you ok?" she asked, reaching her hand out to the maman's shoulder.
 Thi looked up at her with a face that had long internalized the folly of trust.
 But hae mouth still mustered a smile of gratitude.